Concept Bottleneck Large Language Models: Conclusion

 \section{Conclusion}

-In this work, we introduced CB-LLM, the first interpretable model that scales to both large text classification benchmarks and generation tasks.
-Our CB-LLM is fully automatic, training-efficient, and achieves performance nearly on par with black-box LLMs (within $1\%$ gap) while providing faithful interpretability and steerability.
+In this work, we introduced \algonamebase{}, the first interpretable model that scales to both large text classification benchmarks and generation tasks.
+Our \algonamebase{} is fully automatic, training-efficient, and achieves performance nearly on par with black-box LLMs (within $1\%$ gap) while providing faithful interpretability and steerability.
+It supports diverse applications, including concept unlearning and toxicity reduction, enhancing controllability and safety of LLMs.